quicwg/datagram/draft-ietf-quic-datagram.md

 this endpoint will accept any DATAGRAM frame that fits inside a QUIC packet.

 The max_datagram_frame_size transport parameter is a unidirectional limit and indication of support of DATAGRAM frames.
-It is allowable for a protocol to specify use of DATAGRAM frames in only a single direction.
+Application protocols that use DATAGRAM frames MAY choose to only negotiate and use them in a single direction.

 When clients use 0-RTT, they MAY store the value of the server's max_datagram_frame_size transport parameter.
 Doing so allows the client to send